The mestiza muse

 Sulfates

-Low-Porosity Hair consumers should avoid using sulfate-based shampoo products.
-Particularly, sodium lauryl sulfate (SLS)as it is known to remove essential lipids from the scalp and hair surface.
+Those with low porosity hair should avoid using sulfate-based shampoo products.
+Particularly sodium lauryl sulfate (SLS), which is known to remove essential lipids from the scalp and hair surface.
+4

-When hair is washed with SLS, hair can lose some of its proteins, which eventually leads to weak compromised hair.
+When hair is washed with SLS, it can lose some of its proteins, eventually leading to weak compromised hair.4

 This type of sulfate also has the potential to dry out both the scalp surface and hair fibers.
-Furthermore, repeated exposure may even cause skin irritation such as redness or itchiness on the skin.5
+Furthermore, repeated exposure may even cause skin irritation such as redness or itchiness on the skin.
+25

 Other sulfates that should be avoided: